The Nikon F5 was

 shutter release button (which the F3

-used), engineers sewed a grommet into the F5 thermal blanket which was
+used), engineers affixed a metal 'button' into the F5 thermal blanket

-positioned directly over the shutter release.
-The astronaut needed to
+which was positioned directly over the shutter release.
+The astronaut

-simply press the button through the blanket and the pressure would transfer
+needed to simply press the button through the blanket and the pressure

-through to take the picture, all while keeping the camera cozy and (relatively)
+would transfer through to take the picture, all while keeping the camera

 A '1 hour flaps